webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

  </nowiki>
 </source>

 To simplify things let's say we need to fill out only two structs - the color struct and the margin struct.
-The color struct contains only one member - the color The margin struct contains the four sides.
-The resulting rule tree will look like this (the nodes are marked with the node name : the # of rule they point at):
+The color struct contains only one member - the color The margin struct contains the four sides. <br /> The resulting rule tree will look like this (the nodes are marked with the node name : the # of rule they point at):

-[[Image:image027.png.pagespeed.ce.TLG6gekZu0.png|Figure 15: The rule tree]
+[[Image:image027.png.pagespeed.ce.TLG6gekZu0.png]] Figure <nowiki>: The rule tree

 The context tree will look like this (node name : rule node they point to):

-[[Image:image029.png.pagespeed.ce.eMpvvZaI8B.png|Figure 16: The context tree]
+[[Image:image029.png.pagespeed.ce.eMpvvZaI8B.png]]  Figure <nowiki>: The context tree

-Suppose we parse the HTML and get to the second <code>&lt;div&gt;</code> tag.
+Suppose we parse the HTML and get to the second <div> tag.
 We need to create a style context for this node and fill its style structs.

-We will match the rules and discover that the matching rules for the <code>&lt;div&gt;</code> are 1 ,2 and 6.
+We will match the rules and discover that the matching rules for the <div> are 1 ,2 and 6.
 This means there is already an existing path in the tree that our element can use and we just need to add another node to it for rule 6 (node F in the rule tree).

 We will create a style context and put it in the context tree.
 The new style context will point to node F in the rule tree.